-- Cut stems at an angle at least 1/2 to 1 inch.
+- Cut stems at an angle of at least 1/2 to 1 inch.
 Pre-treat with Floralife® Quick Dip 100 hydration solution.
-This one second dip helps to increase water uptake for all flowers and prevents bent neck.
+This one-second dip helps to increase water uptake for all flowers and prevents bent neck.
 Pre-treatment is especially important during a rose holiday.
-Place immediately in prepared container.
+Place immediately in the prepared container.

 - Check all buckets daily and continue to change the water regularly (every 2-3 days.)

 - Follow proper FIFO (first in first out) when rotating the flowers in and out of the store.

 - Remember to check the cooler temperature daily.
 The ideal temperature should be between 34 ̊ F – 38 ̊ F. DO NOT store flowers near fruit that produce too much ethylene.

 - Keep flowers away from a spot that is too hot (direct sunlight), cold or drafty.